Choosing the Right Approach at the Right Time: A Comparative Analysis of Causal Effect Estimation using Confounder Adjustment and Instrumental Variables: Introduction

 In order to more succinctly express the relative performance of OLS and 2SLS under assumption violations, we focus on the scenario where, for a given variable, we must decide on whether the variable should be adjusted for as a confounder in OLS, used as an IV in 2SLS, or not incorporated into the analysis at all.
 Note that we allow confounders to be adjusted for in 2SLS -- an IV is only used in the first stage whereas confounders would need to be present in both the first and second stage.

 To our knowledge, there is no existing theoretical literature directly comparing the trade-offs of pursuing CAC versus IVAC, though authors have considered the impact of assumption violations in both settings.
 The first area of literature relevant to the themes of our paper is bias amplification, which refers to the fact that using certain variables as confounders may increase pre-existing bias due to unobserved confounding.
 In the linear setting, an IV is a bias amplifier.\citep{bhattacharya_instrumental_2007,wooldridge_should_2016,pearl_class_2012,stokes_causal_2022} In these papers, the authors compare the consistency for the ACE with and without adjusting for an IV.
 Pearl (2012) provides an extension where there is an imperfect IV (in that the exclusion restriction is violated) and shows that under certain conditions, adjusting for the imperfect IV may actually reduce bias.
+Similar to our paper, he presents his results with both linear structural equations and directed acyclic graphs (DAG) edge-weights to aid understanding of the the trade-offs.
 Nevertheless, he does not address whether this variable may be more appropriately used in 2SLS.

 The bias amplification literature and, by extension, our findings have important implications on applied practice.
 In particular, the rise of data-driven variable selection approaches for the propensity score, or probability of receiving the intervention, in confounder methods and first-stage for IV analysis.
 Though IVs, by definition, influence the treatment assignment, they may amplify bias if included in the model for the propensity score.\citep{bhattacharya_instrumental_2007} For IV methods, though a variable may not be a perfect IV it may still be worth using it as such.
 In addition, data-driven modeling of the first-stage may, for example, shrink to zero an important confounder used to achieve the IV assumptions.
 The gain in the strength of the first-stage may, however, offset the penalty incurred by omitted variable bias in 2SLS.
 As it stands, these intuitions are difficult to incorporate into variable selection procedures.
 With this work, we seek to elucidate these complicated scenarios.